DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/codes-fullcode-transactions-dryRun-POST.md

 The `nsf` attribute determines the behaviour of this endpoint in the case of insufficient funds.
 If `nsf` is set to `true` (which is the default), it will return an error indicating insufficient funds.
 If `nsf` is set to `false`, the response will return a hypothetical drawdown Transaction object with the maximum value the Card can pay, i.e. its available balance.

-It is particularly important to provide the full context of the Transaction, i.e. its metadata, if your system uses Redemption Rules since the effective balance of a Card varies depending on the metadata of the Transaction.
+It is particularly important to provide the full context of the Transaction, i.e. its metadata, if your system uses Redemption Rules, since in that case the effective balance of a Card varies depending on the metadata of the Transaction.

 ---